| News | Local Authorities

 Authorities should demonstrate ‘value for money and additionality, strategic fit and suitable commercial arrangements’ in their applications.
 As the new charge points ‘should primarily benefit residents without off-street parking’, applicants may wish to highlight the benefit the funding will bring to this demographic.

-Where can we find out more information?
+Where can you find out more information?

 LEVI Capability Fund FAQs

-How much is available through the fund?
+How much is available through the LEVI fund?

-There is £8 million of funding available.
+There is £8 million of funding available for local authorities to improve their EV charging infrastructure.

 Which Local Authorities are eligible?